esp/esp-js/ReadMe.md

 ## Asynchronous operations

-If an asynchronous operation has to be performed it's relating state should be stored on the model.
+If an asynchronous operation has to be performed, its relating state should be stored on the model.
 For example you'd model that you're about to perform the request, you'd then carry out the request async.
 The router would dispatch an intermittent update so model observers know the model is busy.
-Then when results are received you post the results via an event to the router and the [`EventProcessor`](#event-processors) would update the model with the results and denote the async operation has finished.
+Then when results are received you post the results via an event to the router.
+The [`EventProcessor`](#event-processors) would then update the model with the results and denote the async operation has finished.

-There is a long and a short way to do this, the long involves multiple differing events and 'work items', the short involves using `beginWork()` which exists on `Observable.prototype` and does the work for you.
+There is a long and a short way to do this, the long involves multiple differing events and 'work items'.
+The short way involves using `beginWork()` which exists on `Observable.prototype` and does the work for you.

 Note: there will be future improvements in this area and hopefully some tie in with external libraries that provide async APIs (i.e. [Rx](https://github.com/Reactive-Extensions/RxJS), [async](https://github.com/caolan/async)).